IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 - Expected result: The recipe is made as the BestOf cookie.

 #### The name of *feature* Cucumber file: StoreManager.feature ( ../test/resources/StoreManager.feature )
-#### The name of scenario: Paule wants the store automatically to calculate the most popular recipe over the last 30 days
+#### The name of scenario: The store automatically calculates the most popular recipe over the last 30 days

 ### User Story #14 ( MUST Sizing S ) :heavy_check_mark:
 **As** a customer, **I want** to order the BestOf cookie **in order to** pay 10% less.